Polynomials Counting Group Colorings in Graphs: Polynomials counting nowhere-zero chains associated with homomorphisms

 \section{Polynomials counting nowhere-zero chains associated with homomorphisms}

-In this section, we mainly clarify the close relation between the cycle-assigning polynomial and the $\alpha$-assigning polynomial, which was first introduced by Kochol \cite{Kochol2022} to count nowhere-zero chains in graphs--nonhomogeneous analogues of nowhere-zero flows.
+In this section, we mainly clarify the close relationship between cycle-assigning polynomials and $\alpha$-assigning polynomials, which was first introduced by Kochol \cite{Kochol2022} to count nowhere-zero chains in graphs--nonhomogeneous analogues of nowhere-zero flows.
 Most recently, Kochol \cite{Kochol2024} further extended the approach to regular matroids.
 For this purpose, we first review some basic definitions about regular chain groups associated to regular matroids.
 For additional properties of regular chain groups, refer to the references \cite{Arrowsmith-Jaeger1982,Tutte1956}.

 A regular matroid $M=M(U)$ on a ground set $E$ is represented by a totally unimodular matrix $U$.
 A more general setting and background on matroids can be found in Oxley's book \cite{Oxley2011}.
 A {\em chain} on $E$ over an Abelian group $A$ is a map $f\in A^E$, and its support $\sigma(f)$ is $\sigma(f):=\{f(e)\ne 0\mid e\in E\}$.
 We say that $f$ is {\em proper} if $\sigma(f)=E$.
 Associated with $U$ or $M(U)$, a {\em regular chain group} $N$ on $E$ over $\mathbb{Z}$ is the set of integral vectors orthogonal to each row of $U$.
 The set of chains orthogonal to every chain of $N$ forms a chain group called {\em orthogonal to} $N$, denoted by $N^\perp$.
-Actually, $N^\perp$ consists of the integral vectors from the line combinations of the rows of $U$.
+Actually, $N^\perp$ consists of the integral vectors from the linear combinations of the rows of $U$.
 A chain $f$ of $N$ is {\em elementary} if there is a no nonzero chain $g$ of $N$ such that $\sigma(g)\subset \sigma(f)$.
 An elementary chain $f$ of $N$ is said to be {\em primitive} if $f(e)\in\{\pm1,0\}$ for all $e\in E$.
 In this section, we always assume that a regular chain group $N$ is associated with a totally unimodular matrix $U(N)$ representing a regular matroid $M=M(N)$.

 Let $A$ be an additive Abelian group.
 We shall consider $A$ as a (right) $\mathbb{Z}$-module such that the scalar multiplication $a\cdot z$ of $a\in A$ by $z\in\mathbb{Z}$ equals zero if $z=0$, $\sum_1^za$ if $z>0$, and $\sum_1^{-z}(-a)$ if $z<0$.
 Analogously, if $a\in A$ and $f\in \mathbb{Z}^E$, then define $a\cdot f\in A^E$ such that $(a\cdot f)(e)=a\cdot f(e)$ for every $e\in E$.
 We shall denote by $A(N)$ the $A$-chain group generated by the regular chain group $N$, that is,